thomas-holcomb/portfolio/README.md

 ### [Project 2: Webscraping Baseball Reference
 ### *Webscraping Baseball.py*
 **Status:** ✅ Complete
-A Python automation tool for webscraping for database creation.
+A Python automation tool for webscraping for database creation with functions for scalability Uploaded to PostGres through Dbeaver

-Next step: Researching SQL database to upload to
+**Next Step: Analytics in SQL**

+### [Project 3: EDA on Customer Churn Dataset
+### Beginning 10/20
+**Status:** 🚧 Planning in Progress

 **Highlights:**
 - Automates data pulling process using **Selenium**